seltzered/CGPathQuery/Readme.md

 The classes should be considered experimental 'proof-of-concept' code at this time.

 ####What CGPathQuery isn't for
 - Animating layers along a path.
 Core animation already does a great job of doing this by setting  an animation.path property and an appropriate speed.
+This said, CGPathQuery could help if you're trying to animate the layer along a small partial segment of a path.

 ####References